RaviTriv/cpu-memory-optimizations/README.md

 *Note: CPU cache line and word size can differ by hardware.

 ### Huge Pages
 Programs are broken up into pieces known as pages, this is done so we can store parts of our program in memory and secondary storage.
 A page table stores the location of each page in physical memory.
-Retrieving address translations from our page table slow due to the several memory loads involved.
+Retrieving address translations from our page table is slow, their are several memory loads involved.
 However there's something known as a Translation Lookaside Buffer (TLB) which is a cache in the CPU dedicated to address translation.
 The TLB space is limited so we want to store as much as possible in there.
 A way to do this is by using larger page sizes.
 The default page size on most CPUs is 4KiB with suport for page sizes of 4MiB and 1GiB also included.

-If we have a progam of size 1Gib, that means we have `1073741824 / 4096 = 266144 pages of size 4KiB` or `1073741824 / 2097152 = 512 pages of size 2MiB`.
+If we have a progam of size 1Gib, that means we have `1073741824 / 4096 = 262144 pages of size 4KiB` or `1073741824 / 2097152 = 512 pages of size 2MiB`.

 It is evident with larger pages we have fewer addresses which in turn allows us to fit more into our Translation Lookaside Buffer.